jthet/housetabz/README.md

 ## Contributing

 We welcome contributions to improve the design and functionality of HouseTabz.
 Please refer to the project documentation for guidelines on how to contribute.
+I am looking for a new and SAFE way to process payments, that wont charge me a fee per transaction.
+So having my own payment processor would be awesome.

 ## License